-Next, any command specified with the '-C' option is invoked in an environment equivalent to command substitution.
+Next, any command specified with the -C option is invoked in an environment equivalent to command substitution.
 It should print a list of completions, one per line, to the standard output.
 Backslash may be used to escape a newline, if necessary.

-After all of the possible completions are generated, any filter specified with the '-X' option is applied to the list.
+After all of the possible completions are generated, any filter specified with the -X option is applied to the list.
 The filter is a pattern as used for pathname expansion; a '&' in the pattern is replaced with the text of the word being completed.
 A literal '&' may be escaped with a backslash; the backslash is removed before attempting a match.
 Any completion that matches the pattern will be removed from the list.
 A leading '!' negates the pattern; in this case any completion not matching the pattern will be removed.
+If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 63) is enabled, the match is performed without regard to the case of alphabetic characters.

-Finally, any prefix and suffix specified with the (-P) and (-S) options are added to each member of the completion list, and the result is returned to the Readline completion code as the list of possible completions.
+Finally, any prefix and suffix specified with the -P and -S options are added to each member of the completion list, and the result is returned to the Readline completion code as the list of possible completions.

-If the previously-applied actions do not generate any matches, and the '-o dirnames' option was supplied to complete when the compspec was defined, directory name completion is attempted.
+If the previously-applied actions do not generate any matches, and the -o dirnames option was supplied to complete when the compspec was defined, directory name completion is attempted.

-If the '-o plusdirs' option was supplied to complete when the compspec was defined, directory name completion is attempted and any matches are added to the results of the other actions.
+If the -o plusdirs option was supplied to complete when the compspec was defined, directory name completion is attempted and any matches are added to the results of the other actions.

 By default, if a compspec is found, whatever it generates is returned to the completion code as the full set of possible completions.
 The default Bash completions are not attempted, and the Readline default of filename completion is disabled.
-If the '-o bashdefault' option was supplied to complete when the compspec was defined, the default Bash completions are attempted if the compspec generates no matches.
-If the '-o default' option was supplied to complete when the compspec was defined, Readline's default completion will be performed if the compspec (and, if attempted, the default Bash completions) generate no matches.
+If the -o bashdefault option was supplied to complete when the compspec was defined, the default Bash completions are attempted if the compspec generates no matches.
+If the -o default option was supplied to complete when the compspec was defined, Readline's default completion will be performed if the compspec (and, if attempted, the default Bash completions) generate no matches.